lucasmsa/orders-django-api/README.md

-# 💻 Refera Technical Evaluation API
+# 💻 Orders management API

 This project is a web application built with Django that provides a simple interface for managing orders and categories, with an authenticated user.
 The application is containerized using Docker